jp-bennett/utilite/README.md

 If you are installing to an internal sata drive, go ahead and dd the image to the sata drive, just like above.

-Also, if installing to the sata drive, u-boot currently dies without an sd-card in the drive.
-I will eventually fix this, but for now, I have a blank 256 meg sd card with the u-boot firmware written to it.
-If you are installing to the sata card, you'll want to do the same.
-You need boot onto the sata card to continue.
-Power down and swap to the u-boot only sd card.
-The boot commands for sata are:
+To boot into sata instead of the sd card, first interrupt the u-boot auto boot to prevent the boot.scr on the sdcard from running.
+Then, the boot commands for sata are:

+sata init

+run loadsatabootscript

+run satabootscript

 setenv catcat setenv catout\;'setenv catX setenv catout '\\\\\\\"''\$\$catin'\\\\\\\"''' \; run catX